dreameverest2203/atharva-website-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello there!
-I am a second-year Master's student at Stanford University's Institute of Computational and Mathematical Engineering.
+I am a second-year Master's student at Stanford University's Institute of Computational and Mathematical Engineering (ICME).
 I am broadly interested in Artificial Intelligence, specifically in building systems that can reliably and robustly learn to reason.

 In 2022, I spent a wonderful summer interning as an Applied Scientist at Amazon where I worked on Graph Representation Learning to refine the knowledge graph at the backend of the Amazon Catalogue System.
 In my first year at Stanford, I worked on a wide variety of projects, ranging from Deep Generative Models, to domain-agnostic Self-Supervised Learning and Natural Language Processing.